kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

-Instead of performing everything within Postgres, I built an ETL pipeline with Rust, AWS S3, GLue and Athena.
+Instead of performing everything within Postgres, we built an ETL pipeline with Rust, AWS S3, GLue and Athena.

-Thes Rust project was originally initiated by my colleague and Rust wizard, [Xavier](https://github.com/xrl).
+This Rust project was originally initiated by my colleague and Rust wizard, [Xavier](https://github.com/xrl).
 His guidance and expertise helped me not only get started with Rust but also truly appreciate its beauty, power, and advantages.
-Thanks to his mentorship, I’ve come to love working with Rust and have seen firsthand how it can transform complex workflows (or make it even more complex but very fast :smile: ) .
+Thanks to his mentorship, I’ve come to love working with Rust and have seen firsthand how it can transform complex workflows (or make it even more complex but blazing fast :wink: ) .

 Here’s how it worked: